-Dr. Sam Minner, Jr. was born in Collinsville, Illinois.
-His mother, Betty, was a homemaker and his father, Sam, worked as a miner, a soldier, and for most of his life, a steelworker.
-Dr. Minner attended Southern Illinois University at Edwardsville where he earned undergraduate and graduate degrees.
-He later graduated from the University of Arizona – Tucson where he earned a Ph.D. in cognitive disabilities.
-Dr. Minner worked as a faculty member at the University of Arizona and later, at Murray State University in Murray, Kentucky.
-Missing the Southwest, Dr. Minner returned and took a position at Northern Arizona University where he began his administrative career serving as Coordinator of Grants in the Center for Excellence in Education (CEE), Interim Associate Executive Director of the CEE, Department Chair, and other administrative postings.
+Dr. Minner attended Southern Illinois University at Edwardsville, where he earned undergraduate and graduate degrees.
+He later graduated from the University of Arizona–Tucson where he earned a Ph.D. in cognitive disabilities.
+Dr. Minner worked as a faculty member at the University of Arizona and later at Murray State University in Murray, Kentucky.
+Missing the Southwest, Dr. Minner returned and took a position at Northern Arizona University where he began his administrative career serving as coordinator of grants in the Center for Excellence in Education (CEE); interim associate executive director of the CEE; Department Chair; and other administrative postings.

-Dr. Minner and his wife Joan reside in the university residence in Las Vegas.
-Joan is a former special education teacher, K-12 administrator, and faculty member.
+Dr. Minner and his wife Joan live in Las Vegas, New Mexico.
+Joan is a former special education teacher, K-12 administrator, and professor.
 She is a fierce fiber artist devoting much of her time to knitting, quilting, felting, and other fiber projects.
 Sam and Joan are parents to one daughter, Brook, who is married and resides in Maine.
-Brook is the Director of Northeast Historic Film, a nonprofit agency focusing on the preservation of early New England films.
+Brook is the Director of Main Street Bucksport, a nonprofit agency focusing on economic development in the coastal town of Bucksport, Maine.
 Brook is a graduate of Agnes Scott College, a private women’s liberal arts college near Atlanta, GA.
-Brook and her husband have one child, Mabel, age six and all that that implies.
-Sam and Joan also have a son, Sam Wolfe Minner, who is a second year law student at the University of Missouri.
+Brook and her husband have one child, Mabel, age9 and all that that implies.
+Sam and Joan also have a son, Sam Wolfe Minner, an attorney practicing in Santa Fe.

-When Sam is not working, he enjoys any outdoor activity, particularly fly fishing.
-He also enjoys reading, film, Americana music, and spending time with his family and friends.
+When Dr. Minner is not working, he enjoys any outdoor activity, particularly fly fishing.
+He also enjoys reading, film, Americana music and spending time with his family and friends.

 Sr. Executive Admin.
 Asst.